altruios/namshubettulpa/public/namshubettulpa/chapters/confrontation.md

 ~Everything and anything was being exchanged: for cash~ "HM::You want a cut of the billion dollars?"
 "K::How about you take us to your chemist, and we have a nice chat?"
-"HM::What you got ulterior motives or something, or you just want the syringe" ~There was a brief pause~
+"HM::What you got ulterior motives or something, or you just want the syringe?"
+~There was a brief pause~
-"HM::Cause if I shout - all the gangs are going to come" "K::No, we just want the syringe"
+"HM::Cause if I shout - all the gangs are going to come."
+"K::No, we just want the syringe."
-"HM::Right, then this way"
+"HM::Right, then this way."
 *They entered the cardboard structure though a side 'door'* ~It was guarded~
 *Kent surrendered Felix's phone to his protest*